harrisonlab/verticillium_pathogenomics/pub_genomes.md

 assembly/merged_canu_spades/V.dahliae/Ls17/ensembl
 10535

-If parse the LS17 genome using our pepline, we can compare the home generated results with the public one.
+If parse the LS17 genome using our pipeline, we can compare the home generated results with the public one.
 ##)Interproscan
 ```bash
 screen -a